Interactive Advertising Bureau: History

-On May 31, 2012, IAB criticized Microsoft for enabling Do Not Track by default in Internet Explorer 10.
+On May 31, 2012, the IAB criticized Microsoft for enabling Do Not Track by default in Internet Explorer 10.

 One of the main criticisms of IAB's response is that tracking should be opt in, not opt out.

-On March 12, 2013, IAB launched a campaign against Mozilla for planning to turn on blocking of third party HTTP cookies in version 22 of Firefox.
-In July 2013 IAB CEO Randall Rothenberg described Mozilla as "mob rule" and personally attacked specific Mozilla developers for their position on privacy.
+On March 12, 2013, the IAB launched a campaign against Mozilla for planning to turn on blocking of third party HTTP cookies in version 22 of Firefox.
+In July 2013, IAB CEO Randall Rothenberg described Mozilla as "mob rule" and personally attacked specific Mozilla developers for their position on privacy.
 The campaign has received significant criticism from online privacy advocates.

-In January 2016, IAB did not allow the developers of Adblock Plus to attend their event, and refunded the money that Adblock Plus paid.
+In January 2016, the IAB did not allow the developers of Adblock Plus to attend their event, and refunded the money that Adblock Plus paid.
 The IAB did not disclose why they did not allow Adblock Plus to attend.
 In May 2016, Business Insider reported that the IAB leader had, in January, described Adblock Plus as an "unethical, immoral, mendacious coven of tech wannabes" and an "old-fashioned extortion racket."

-In June 2017, IAB finalized its specification for the initial version of an ads.txt standard for publishers to list authorized sellers.
+In June 2017, the IAB finalized its specification for the initial version of an ads.txt standard for publishers to list authorized sellers.

-In February 2020, IAB formed a industry-wide consortium under 'Project Rearc' to find a solution to third-party cookies being blocked.
+In February 2020, the IAB formed an industry-wide consortium under 'Project Rearc' to find a solution to third-party cookies being blocked.

+In October 2024, the IAB, along with the NCTA and the Electronic Security Association, sued to block the US Federal Trade Commission (FTC) from implementing its so-called "click to cancel" rule, a set of revisions to the FTC's Negative Option Rule that would require businesses to make the cancellation process for subscriptions, renewals, and free trials that convert to paid memberships as easy as the signup process as well as to obtain proof of consent before billing customers for such services.